 Welcome to The Pinakes, a discussion of library technology, new and old, and how the two might meet.
 Your host and bibliophylax is Daniel Ransom.
-By day I am the Librarian for Research and Electronic Resources at Holy Names University’s Paul J. Cushing Library in Oakland, California.
+By day I am the Instructional Services Librarian at the California College of the Arts.
 I am an MLIS graduate from San José State University’s graduate School of Library and Information Science.
-I have a passion for history, rare books and modern technology.
+I have a passion for history, instruction, and modern technology.

 The original pinakes was an index of all the world’s information, divided into eleven categories.
 I will use this blog as a tool for discovering, describing and indexing the latest tools for information-sharing — how many categories of technology will we discover?
 From the bronze age to the digital age, from papyrus, to codex, to pdf — it’s all information.